 Participation, Progression and Performance activities all require Trent College Sports Clothing.
-In addition to the items listed below and available in the Uniform Shop, Trent Sport navy leggings for Performance and Progression sports are now available from the Sports Department.
 Generic black sports leggings may be worn for Participation sports and base layers may also be worn: white for girls, navy for boys.
 Normal golfing attire is required for golf.
 Specific sport trainers are advised for all relevant activities.
 Students must avoid fashion trainers for sport.